pytransitions/transitions/README.md

 States are initialized *once* when added to the machine and will persist until they are removed from it.
 In other words: if you alter the attributes of a state object, this change will NOT be reset the next time you enter that state.
 Have a look at how to [extend state features](#state-features) in case you require some other behaviour.

 #### <a name="state-callbacks"></a>Callbacks
 A `State` can also be associated with a list of `enter` and `exit` callbacks, which are called whenever the state machine enters or leaves that state.
-You can specify callbacks during initialization, or add them later.
+You can specify callbacks during initialization by passing them to a `State` object constructor, in a state property dictionary, or add them later.

 For convenience, whenever a new `State` is added to a `Machine`, the methods `on_enter_«state name»` and `on_exit_«state name»` are dynamically created on the Machine (not on the model!), which allow you to dynamically add new enter and exit callbacks later if you need them.